galaxyproject/admin-training/README.md

 This training is offered Online, January 25-29. [**Register here**](https://galaxyproject.org/events/2021-01-admin-training/)

-## Training VM instances

-Galaxy training instances are be bootstrapped with [a small Ansible playbook](/bootstrap-instances), which you may find useful for repeating the exercises later using a VM, Docker image, etc.

 ## Important Links

 - [Slack for this workshop](https://join.slack.com/t/galaxyadmintraining/shared_invite/zt-kswf6j39-cgllk4JdyT6Vg98DH63lzw) - Chat & Call here.
 Use proper channels.